RobertGonzales1/Homelab/README.md

 Network Hardware is Unifi

-Security is a Combination of Cloudflare + Crowdsec on the NGINX + Unifi IPS (Looking to use Fail to Ban in a furutre Rebuild)
+Security is a Combination of Cloudflare + Crowdsec on the NGINX + Unifi IPS (Looking to use Fail to Ban in a future Rebuild)

 Storage is 2 Synology 8 bay NASs that uses CIFS (Linux VMs)/SMB and iSCSI (Windows VMs), Only Critical Data is Backed up via Backblaze B2/S3 Buckets